jcchan23/GraphSol/README.md

 ---

-## 2. How to predict protein sequences by the pretrained GraphSol model?
+## 2. How to predict protein solubility by the pretrained GraphSol model?

 **Note:**